scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

 .. attribute:: Response.body

-    The body of this Response.
+    A str containing the body of this Response.
+Keep in mind that Reponse.body is always a str.
+If you want the unicode version use :meth:`TextResponse.body_as_unicode` (only available in
+    :class:`TextResponse` and subclasses).

 .. attribute:: Response.request